 FASB’s estimate shows banks probably would need to boost reserves by billions of dollars if the new rule is implemented.
 JPMorgan Chase & Co.
-(JPM), the largest U.S. bank by assets, had $24 billion in its allowance for credit losses at the end of September.
+(JPM:US), the largest U.S. bank by assets, had $24 billion in its allowance for credit losses at the end of September.
 Charlotte, North Carolina-based Bank of America Corp.
-(BAC), ranked No. 2, had $26 billion.
+(BAC:US), ranked No. 2, had $26 billion.

 There is likely to be “plenty of pushback from the industry,” said Glenn Schorr, an analyst with Nomura Holdings Inc. Banks may stop cutting loan-loss reserves in anticipation of rule changes, he said.
 Reserve releases have buoyed profits in the last two years.

 “The new guidance would require higher initial recognition of credit losses as new loans are originated,” Schorr wrote in a report after the proposal’s release.

 Spokesmen for Bank of America, New York-based JPMorgan and Citigroup Inc. (C:US), the third-largest U.S. bank, declined to comment.

 The FASB draft is open for comment until April 30.
 Even if the final proposal is adopted next year, it probably won’t take effect before 2015, according to a person with knowledge of the plans, who requested anonymity because the timing wasn’t announced.
 The effective date was left blank in today’s draft.